 Bow: often used to slay foes at a staggering range, Teshub can fire arrows from this weapon that inflict up to his Strength rank in Shooting damage.
 Unless his arrows are of a sufficient material strength, however, they are generally somewhat less effective.

 Helmet: a warrior god, Teshub doesn't mess around.
-While he did not deign to wear armor, he nonetheless possessed a horned helm that he would utilize in battle.
+While he does not resort to wearing armor, he nonetheless possesses a horned helm that he utilizes in battle.
 This implement bolsters the body armor his cranium benefits from against all damage types by +1 CS.